-Though, the current batch is made up of mostly youths with secondary school certificate, there are graduates among them, who see the empowerment programme as an opportunity to have practical knowledge of what they learnt in school.
+Though the current batch is made up of mostly youths with secondary school certificate, there are graduates among them, who see the empowerment programme as an opportunity to have practical knowledge of what they learnt in school.
 As it is, only a few of them wish to take up paid employment; others want to be entrepreneurs.
-Of course, the success story of industrialists in Nnewi is enough encouragement for these young one to believe that, if the Innososns and Ibetos of Nnewi can make it as industrialists, then it is possible.
-While the Centre provides both theoretical and practical training for the participants, the manufacturing firms around give them opportunity to see real time production process.
+Of course, the success story of industrialists in Nnewi is enough encouragement for these young ones to believe that, if the Innososns and Ibetos of Nnewi can make it as industrialists, then it is possible.
+While the Centre provides both theoretical and practical training for the participants, the manufacturing firms around give them the opportunity to see the real-time production process.

-The progarmme is designed in such as a way that the trainees go for internship with different firms in Nnewi.
+The programme is designed in such as a way that the trainees go for an internship with different firms in Nnewi.
 And being a member of the Nnewi Chamber of Commerce, getting placement for the interns is no big deal for the Incubation Center.
 “You find that for you to operate in a system, you have to be part of that system.
-Having been member of the Nnewi Chamber of Commerce, it’s very easy to interact with the industries.
-The main objective of the excursion is to exposure the students and we have categorised them into various skills,” Mrs. Uche Chukwu, the Center Manager hinted.
-While those into chemical and allied products go to Chikason Group, those in catering and agro processing are sent to Tummy Tummy Foods factory.
+Having been a member of the Nnewi Chamber of Commerce, it’s very easy to interact with the industries.
+The main objective of the excursion is to expose the students and we have categorised them into various skills,” Mrs Uche Chukwu, the Center Manager hinted.
+While those into chemical and allied products go to Chikason Group, those in catering and agro-processing are sent to Tummy Tummy Foods factory.
 For those into fabrication and auto parts, Innosson Motors is their destination, while those into electrical and building technology are sent to Cutix Cable Plc.

 The 500 youths participating in this phase one programme were selected from a database of over five thousand, who were registered in the state Ministry of Science and Technology to reflect a cross-section of the state and the applicant’s area of interest.
 So far, we are impressed with the result we are getting and the governor is already thinking of having the second batch on board,” he said.